microsoft/PowerToys/CONTRIBUTING.md

 > 👉 If you have a question, think you've discovered an issue, would like to propose a new feature, etc., then find/file an issue **BEFORE** starting work to fix/implement it.

-Before filing a new issue, search existing open and closed issues first: It is likely someone else has found the problem you're seeing, and someone may be working on or have already contributed a fix!
+When requesting new features / enhancements, understanding problem and scenario around it is extremely important.
+Having additional evidence, data, tweets, blog posts, research, ... anything is extremely helpful.
+This information provides context to the scenario that may otherwise be lost.

 * Don't know whether you're reporting an issue or requesting a feature?
 File an issue
 * Have a question that you don't see answered in docs, videos, etc.?
 File an issue